UCR-CS110-S23/project-novo/README.md

 **Sign Up / Log-In:**

 -   Users can login to their respective accounts.
+Once logged in, the user is prompted to answer a couple of security questions to verify their identity.

 **Create and Update Profile:**

 -   When clicking on "SIGN UP HERE" on the home page, users will be prompted to fill out the following information such as: name, email, password, age, how they identify, preferred pronouns, location, who they want to see (men, women, both), interests, photo, bio, and activites they're interested in.
+-   Users will also be prompted to fill out their answers to a handful of security questions.
+These questions will be used to verify their identity when they logged in.
 -   Users can also update their profile information accordingly on the site.

 **Home Feed:**